-1 /.
-Fail . to ma ke any payment due to a pharmacy or pharmacist for 2 covered serv rices p roperly rendered in the event a PBM terminates a 3 pharmacy or pharma cist from a pharmacy benefits manager network; or 4 8.
-Cont ractua lly prohibit or penalize a pharmacy or pharmacist 5 for: 6 a. disc losing to an individual information regarding the 7 exis tence and clinical efficacy of a generic 8 equi valent that would be less expensive to the 9 enro llee, 10 (1) under his or her health plan prescription drug 11 benefit, or 12 (2) outside his or her health plan prescription drug 13 benefit, without requesting any health plan 14 reimbursement, 15 than the drug that was originally prescribed, or 16 b. sell ing to an individual, instead of a particular 17 pres cribed drug, a therapeutically equivalent drug 18 that would be less expensive to the enrollee, 19 (1) under his or her health plan prescription drug 20 benefit, or 21 (2) outside his or her health plan prescription drug 22 benefit, without requesting any health plan 23 reimbursement, 24 than the drug that was originally prescribed.

-C. The prohibitions under this section shall apply to contracts between pharmacy benefits managers and pharmacists or pharmacies for participation in retail pharmacy networks.

-1. A PBM contract shall:
+- (1) under his or her health plan prescription drug benefit, or - (2) outside his or her health plan prescription drug benefit, without requesting any health plan reimbursement, than the drug that was originally prescribed, or - b. selling to an individual, instead of a particular prescribed drug, a therapeutically equivalent drug that would be less expensive to the enrollee: - (1) under his or her health plan prescription drug benefit, or - (2) outside his or her health plan prescription drug benefit, without requesting any health plan reimbursement, than the drug that was originally prescribed. - C. The prohibitions under this section shall apply to contracts between pharmacy benefits managers and providers for participation in retail pharmacy networks. - 1.
+A PBM contract shall: